ctom2/colie/README.md

 * `--gamma`: exposure control (default setting: `8`)
 * `--delta`: sparsity level (default setting: `5`)

+Please refer to the example in [notebook.ipynb](./notebook.ipynb) (or in Colab [here](https://colab.research.google.com/github/ctom2/colie)) for example code execution and visualisation.

 <!---
 ## Comparison With the State-Of-The-Art for Low-Light Image Enhancement